 Russia’s integration into the world economy has been based on energy.
 Energy is predominant both in its domestic economy and foreign trade.
 In 2006, oil and gas made up 40 percent of gross domestic product and 60 percent of exports.
-Since 2000, rising oil export revenues have been the main driver of growth, as the price of Urals oil rose from below $10 per barrel to more than $60.
+Since 2000, rising oil export revenues have been the main driver of growth, as the … Continue reading Channelling Energy in the Wrong Direction

 Coming Out Negative in the Balance

 Russia’s temporary halt to oil supplies through the pipeline crossing Belarus earlier this month was the latest in a sequence of public relations disasters for the Kremlin.
-The West’s romance with President Vladimir Putin’s Russia ended with the Yukos affair and since then Russia has generally gotten bad press, even when it had a good case.
-The Sakhalin-2 affair is a good example.
+The West’s romance with President Vladimir Putin’s Russia ended with the Yukos affair and since then Russia has generally gotten bad press, even when it had a good … Continue reading Coming Out Negative in the Balance

 Shell vs. Russia: the balance is negative

-Russia’s temporary halt to oil supplies through the pipeline crossing Belarus earlier this month was the latest in a sequence of public relations disasters for the Kremlin.
-The West’s romance with President Vladimir Putin’s Russia ended with the Yukos affair and since then Russia has generally gotten bad press, even when it had a good case.
-The Sakhalin-2 affair is a good example.
+Russia's temporary halt to oil supplies through the pipeline crossing Belarus earlier this month was the latest in a sequence of public relations disasters for the Kremlin.
+The West's romance with President Vladimir Putin's Russia ended with the Yukos affair and since then Russia has generally gotten bad press, even when it had a good … Continue reading Shell vs. Russia: the balance is negative

 Clustering on the Hi-Tech Bandwagon